Cult of the Supreme Being: Festival of the Supreme Being

-To inaugurate the new state religion, Robespierre declared that 20 Prairial Year II (8 June 1794, also the Christian holiday of Pentecost) would be the first day of national celebration of the Supreme Being, and future republican holidays were to be held every tenth day—the days of rest (décadi) in the new French Republican Calendar.
+To inaugurate the new state religion, Robespierre declared that 20 Prairial Year II (8 June 1794, also the Christian holiday of Pentecost) would be the first day of national celebration of the Supreme Being, and that future republican holidays were to be held on décadi ("tenth days")—the days of rest in the new French Republican Calendar.
 Every locality was mandated to hold a commemorative event, but the event in Paris was designed on a massive scale.
-The festival was organized by the artist Jacques-Louis David and François Joseph Talma and took place around a man-made mountain on the Champ de Mars.
+The festival was organized by the artist Jacques-Louis David and François Joseph Talma, and took place around a man-made mountain on the Champ de Mars.
 Robespierre assumed full leadership of the event, forcefully—and, to many, ostentatiously—declaring the truth and "social utility" of his new religion.
 While earlier Revolutionary festivals were more spontaneous, the Festival of the Supreme Being was meticulously planned.
 Historian Mona Ozouf has noted how the "creaking stiffness" of the event has been seen by some to foreshadow "the sclerosis of the Revolution."

 Witnesses state that throughout the "Festival of the Supreme Being", Robespierre beamed with joy.
-He was able to speak of the things about which he was passionate, including virtue, nature, deist beliefs and his disagreements with atheism.
+He was able to speak of the things about which he was passionate, including virtue, nature, deist beliefs, and his disagreements with atheism.
 The procession ended on the Champ de Mars.
-The Convention climbed to the summit, where a liberty tree had been planted.
-(Note: The choirs were composed by Étienne-Nicolas Méhul and François-Joseph Gossec, with lyrics from the obscure poet Théodore Désorgues.)
+The Convention climbed to the summit of the artificial mountain, where a liberty tree had been planted.
+(Note: Choirs sang hymns composed by Étienne-Nicolas Méhul and François-Joseph Gossec, with lyrics from the obscure poet Théodore Désorgues.)
 Dressed in sky-blue coat and nankeen trousers, Robespierre delivered two speeches in which he emphasised his concept of a Supreme Being: there would be no Christ, no Mohammed.

-Someone was heard saying, "Look at the blackguard; it's not enough for him to be master, he has to be God".
+Someone was heard saying, "Look at the blackguard; it's not enough for him to be master, he has to be God."
 According to him: "Robespierre proclaimed to believe in the Supreme Being, and who only believed in the power of crime."
-Robespierre was also criticized by Vadier, Fouché, Barère and Courtois, members of the Committee of General Security.
+Robespierre was also criticized by Vadier, Fouché, Barère, and Courtois, members of the Committee of General Security.
 Fouché had predicted to him his approaching fall.
-On 15 June, the president of the Committee of General Security, Vadier, on behalf of the two committees presented a report on a new conspiracy by Catherine Théot, Christophe Antoine Gerle and three others.
+On 15 June, the president of the Committee of General Security, Vadier, on behalf of the two committees, presented a report on a new conspiracy by Catherine Théot, Christophe Antoine Gerle, and three others.
 He insinuated that Robespierre fitted her prophecies.
 His speech caused much laughter in the convention.
 Many of her followers were also supporters or friends of Robespierre, which made it seem as if he was attempting to create a new religion, with him as its god.
 Robespierre felt ridiculed and demanded on the 26th that the investigation of Théot be stopped and Fouquier-Tinville replaced.
-The deist Cult of the Supreme Being that he had founded and zealously promoted generated suspicion in the eyes of both anticlericals and other political factions, who felt he was developing grandiose delusions about his place in French society.
+The deist Cult of the Supreme Being that he had founded and zealously promoted generated suspicion in the eyes of anticlericals and other political factions, who felt he was developing grandiose delusions about his place in French society.